jiashsh/WCMI_project/README.md

 ## Steps:

 1. Run WCMI_caller.m to save all the wavelet coefficients in a txt file.
 You can change to other data of interest inside.
 By default, the code runs with simdata_cell_1.mat.

+   You can run WCMI_population_caller.m, which is a population demo.
+The code runs with Experimental data - 'Retinal ganglion cell responses to natural images'.

 2. Run ' ./cmicot --pool simdata_cell_1 > simdata_cell_1_feature_ranking_6s --select-count k' in terminal, to save the top k coefficients selected by CMI in a new txt.